Bernardo-MG/docs-maven-skin/src/site/markdown/tools.md

 To this a few custom Javascript files have been added.

+### Loading Libraries

+Most frontend dependencies are handled through npm, and defined inside the package.json file.
+Only highligh.js is included as a static library, because it needs additional configuration.

+All these are libraries include minimised versions, which are copied into the project, ready to be used.

+### Additional Libraries

+A few custom javascript utilities are contained in the project.
+These will be minimised when building the project, and stored into the scripts.min.js file.

 ## Basic Template

 A basic template, the [Docs Bootstrap Template][docs-template], is used to direct the development of the skin, serving as a template which should be transformed into the actual Maven Site.